 Consider how remote working arrangements are going and whether, in the current climate, you need your employees to return to work.
 Remote workers cannot serve housekeeping needs other than contracted out service e.g. laundry Who do you need to return to the workplace?
 Yes Consider who you need to return to work - if people are working effectively remotely and can carry out all of their functions, it is safer to allow them to continue to do so.
 Housekeeping Grounds maintenance Contractors You could consider rotating those employees whom you are going to require to return to the normal working environment with people working one week in, one week at home or any other variations that may be safe for you to implement.
 Staff & sub contractors are free to choose shifts they wish to work Consider how employees travel to work and assess whether it is more appropriate for those that don't use public transport to be prioritised.
 No staff use public transport identified.
 Guidance has been issued on travelling to work.(Doc MM11) Consider whether you have any employees who are currently required to shelter or who may be particularly vulnerable to infection due to any of the risk factors that have emerged about Covid-19.
-None identified as at 6.6.20 Review with regular one to one Preparing the workplace for re-opening What actions do you need to consider to prepare the workplace for re-opening?
-Docs: MM2 Is there a need to clean / deep clean prior to re-occupation?
-Options are:

-What needs to be re-organised e.g. workstations, welfare areas? allow 72 hours between guest departure and start of cleaning employ whole house fogging issue PPE Shared equipment needs to be cleaned on transfer between staff New guidance on welfare at work with staff single use of designated bathrooms • Is all your engineering equipment, lifting equipment, water and pressure systems including HVAC maintained and inspected in line with usual regulatory requirements and ready for use? n/a What additional signage might be needed, such as reminders to wash hands, socially distance, not use certain areas or undertake certain tasks?
-Signage Start of Shift briefing/toolbox talks Do you need to undertake any tasks or re-implement normal testing / monitoring regimes, such as flushing water systems, testing fire safety measures, prior to re-opening?
-Yes Flush water systems Test smoke alarms Visual check of fire extinguishers Check first aid kits Have you sourced any specific cleaning materials and do you have sufficient stocks available for use?
+None identified as at 20.2.21 Review with regular one to one Preparing the workplace for re-opening What actions do you need to consider to prepare the workplace for re-opening?
+Docs: MM2 V2 Is there a need to clean / deep clean prior to re-occupation? employ whole house fogging prior to cleaning issue PPE direction to cleaning staff What needs to be re-organised e.g. workstations, welfare areas?
+Shared equipment needs to be cleaned on transfer between staff New guidance on welfare at work with staff single use of designated bathrooms • Is all your engineering equipment, lifting equipment, water and pressure systems including HVAC maintained and inspected in line with usual regulatory requirements and ready for use? n/a What additional signage might be needed, such as reminders Signage to wash hands, socially distance, not use certain areas or undertake certain tasks?
+Start of Shift briefing/toolbox talks undertake certain tasks: Start of Shift briefing/ toolbox taiks Do you need to undertake any tasks or re-implement normal Yes testing / monitoring regimes, such as flushing water systems, testing fire safety measures, prior to re-opening?
+Flush water systems , , , , , , , , , , , , , , , , , , , , Test smoke alarms Visual check of fire extinguishers Check first aid kits Have you sourced any specific cleaning materials and do you Check in St and Kits have sufficient stocks available for use?
 Consider personal hygiene requirements.
-Hand sanitizer Paper towels Consider additional cleaning requirements.
+Hand sanitizer Paper towels Singe use cloth towels Consider additional cleaning requirements.
 Fogging